 Education will not only help establish your pay grade level as a correctional officer, but will also give you the tools and training you’ll need to be successful in such a highly stressful and sometimes volatile work environment.
 Understanding how to effectively lead, manage, communicate and strategize while thinking critically and effectively negotiating with a diverse group of inmates and co-workers is an essential skillset for federal correctional officers.

 Programs like the online Master of Science in Law Enforcement and Public Safety Leadership offered by the University of San Diego can equip corrections officers for career advancement by preparing them with the multi-faceted, skills-based law enforcement education they need to succeed in a federal position.
-USD’s, law enforcement degree examines leadership, management, organizational theory, critical issues, community assessment, budget and finance, public safety law and conflict resolution, in addition to criminal justice topics.
-To learn more about USD’s nationally accredited program, speak to an admissions advisor today.
+USD’s law enforcement degree examines leadership, management, organizational theory, critical issues, community assessment, budget and finance, public safety law and conflict resolution, in addition to criminal justice topics.